Corporate Plan2022–23

 100% of polling locations are published.

-AEC Election Management System data.
+AEC Election Management System data

-AEC website.
+AEC website

-Publication on the AEC website for each electoral event.
+Published on the AEC website for each electoral event.

 Undertake a lessons management approach to delivering electoral events.

-AEC Lessons Management Framework.
+AEC Lessons Management Framework

-AEC Election Readiness Framework.
+AEC Election Readiness Framework

-The AEC meets legislative requirements to conduct electoral events for organisations registered with the Fair Work Commission; and protected action ballots when assigned as the Ballot Agency by the Fair Work Commission.
+Meet legislative requirements to conduct electoral events for organisations registered with the Fair Work Commission; and protected action ballots when assigned as the Ballot Agency by the Fair Work Commission.

 Engage with stakeholders to modernise industrial election processes and systems, mature planning and assurance, and detail lessons learned.